simo955/trading_daemon/README.md

 ## Tech

-`trading_deamon` uses a number of open source projects to work properly:
+`trading_daemon` uses a number of open source projects to work properly:

 - [Daemonocle](https://pypi.org/project/daemonocle/) - is a python library for creating your own Unix-style daemons.
 - [Python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot#documentation) - is a python library that provides a pure Python interface for the Telegram Bot APIs.
 - [FMP](https://site.financialmodelingprep.com) - provides APIs to fetch the current stock price.

 ## Limits
-- Trading-Deamon is exploiting [FMP](https://site.financialmodelingprep.com) free APIs.
+- Trading-Daemon is exploiting [FMP](https://site.financialmodelingprep.com) free APIs.
 Due to that only 250 requests/day are possible.

 ## Future Development
 - ~~Bot performs a more accurate test to verify that the passed symbol is actually valid.~~